shailander/Cab-Booking/README.md

 1.This project consists of a single Admin.
 2.The time between two locations is provided beforehand for an employee to book a cab.
 3.If a employee source, destination and cab time lies in between a route and trip time of a cab respectively, the cab will pick it up irrespective of it's current location.
+4. For demonstaration process all the accepted ride will start in 10 seconds and will also end in 10 seconds.
+The real time required code is commented.
 ```
 ADMIN LOGIN
 ----